 Dietary sources of vitamin D3 (the animal-based form) include liver, cod liver oil, oily fish such as salmon, sardines and mackerel, red meat, egg yolks, fortified margarines and breakfast cereals.
 Vegetarian sources provide a form known as vitamin D2 which has less than a third of the potency of vitamin D3 and is less efficient at maintaining blood levels.

 The EU recommended daily amount (RDA) for vitamin D is just 5mcg (200 IU) per day, while the US DV is 10mcg.
-Genetic factors mean that many people require 25mcg (1000 units) or more per day to maintain a healthy blood level – especially during winter months.
+Public Health England recommend that everyone takes a supplement supplying 5mcg vitamin D per day, but that is very much a minimum to prevent deficiency diseases.
+Genetic factors mean that many people, and those who are older and make vitamin D less efficiently, require 25mcg (1000 units) or more per day to maintain a healthy blood level – especially during winter months.

 Although vitamin D is fat-soluble, and can be stored in the body it is a relatively safe supplement to take with the European Food Safety Authority suggesting a tolerable upper intake level of an Upper Tolerable Level of 100 mcg vitamin D per day (4000 IU).
 Toxic effects can occur at intakes exceeding 500 mcg per day, including headache, loss of appetite, nausea, vomiting, diarrhoea or constipation, palpitations and fatigue.